eecs280staff/tutorials/docs/setup_vscode.md

 ### Run

 Click the triangle to run.
-You'll see your program's output in the debug console.
+You'll see your program's output in the terminal window at the bottom.

 <img src="images/vscode035.png" width="768px" />